Disclosure: This content may contain affiliate links. Read my disclosure policy.

 After ¼ mile or so, you’ll come to a sign pointing right, to a spur trail which leads quickly to the Fox Hollow lean-to and a spring.

 Return to the trail, and continue uphill.
-It’s a bit of a slog but on the other hand, by May, the woods are alive with birdsong.
+It’s a bit of a slog.
+On the other hand, by May, the woods are alive with birdsong.
 You’ll hear plenty of thrushes and woodpeckers.
+You can hear both in this video…

 The forest is mostly open deciduous with the odd hemlock tree mixed in.